rcoleworld/TechShell/README.md

 # TechShell
 This is a basic unix style terminal written in C.
-Able to hanle basic commands and redircectin.
+Able to hanle basic commands and redirection.

 Still a work in progress.